semihstats/Image_Clasification/README.md

 ## Dataset

 The project uses the **Animals with Attributes 2 (AwA2)** dataset.
 This dataset consists of images of animals from 50 different classes, each with 1000 images.
-The images are resized to 128x128 for training and testing.
+The images are resized to 128x128 pixels for training and testing.

 ## Data Augmentation